danielledaeun1/Danielledaeun/README.md

 Hi there 👋👯

-# 🔭 Current research/projects
+-🔭 Current research/projects
- - Survival analysis on certain disease using air pollutant datasets
+ :Survival analysis on certain disease using air pollutant datasets

-# 🌱 Learning
+-🌱 Learning
- - Learning Stat in Gradschool
+ :Learning Stat in Gradschool

-# 🤔 Interested in
+🤔 Interested in
- - Analysis on *imbalanced datasets*
+ : Analysis on *imbalanced datasets*

-# ✨ Languages
+- ✨ Languages
- - python
- - R
+ : python, R

-# ⚡ Fun facts
+- ⚡ Fun facts
- -
+ : a secrete makes a woman woman

-# 📫 How to reach me
+- 📫 How to reach me
- - danstat@yonsei.ac.kr
+ : danstat@yonsei.ac.kr